Pro Bono Committee

 In 2013, the JUSTGeorgia project, described at the time as the “largest coordinated pro bono project in the state of Georgia,” led to the passage of legislation that substantially revises, supersedes, and modernizes provisions relating to juvenile proceedings and enacts comprehensive juvenile justice reforms recommended by the Governor’s Special Council on Justice Reform in Georgia.
 Atlanta partner Taylor Daly led the effort for Nelson Mullins.
 The goal was to build a statewide coalition to seek implementation of identified recommendations for change to policies and practices within the juvenile justice system and related systems (education, mental, and physical health) and to present a proposal for a new Georgia Juvenile Code to the state Legislature in 2009.
 For children in Georgia who suffer abuse, deprivation, or who turn to criminal activity, the state’s juvenile justice system may afford the best method for intervention and for getting these children on track to enjoy happy and productive lives.

 In 2005, the firm filed a class action lawsuit T.R. v.
-SC Dept. of Correction on behalf of Protection and Advocacy of SC and inmates with serious mental illness, asking the court to require the S.C.
-Dept. of Corrections to design and maintain a program that provides adequate treatment of inmates with mental illness.
-After many years of discovery and a five week trial at a cost to the firm in the millions of dollars and attorney time, the circuit court ruled in favor of the Plaintiff's in January 2014, ordering improved services and more humane treatment of prisoners with mental illness.
-In Massachusetts, the Firm assisted in a 2012 landmark settlement reached with the MA Dept. of Corrections requiring systematic reforms to the mental health classification system.
+SC Department of Corrections on behalf of Protection and Advocacy of SC and inmates with serious mental illness, asking the court to require the S.C.
+Department of Corrections to design and maintain a program that provides adequate treatment of inmates with mental illness.
+After many years of discovery and a five-week trial at a cost to the Firm in the millions of dollars and attorney time, the circuit court ruled in favor of the plaintiffs in January 2014, ordering improved services and more humane treatment of prisoners with mental illness.
+In Massachusetts, the Firm assisted in a 2012 landmark settlement reached with the Massachusetts Department of Correction requiring systematic reforms to the mental health classification system.

-In the Spring of 2013, Nelson Mullins partnered with a client and a Columbia, South Carolina, High School to deliver a Street Law diversity pipeline program.
-Two groups of attorneys created classroom curriculums on contracts and sexual harassment.
+In the spring of 2013, Nelson Mullins partnered with a client and a Columbia, South Carolina, high school to deliver a Street Law diversity pipeline program.
+Two groups of attorneys created classroom curricula on contracts and sexual harassment.
 Following the classroom instruction, an interactive career day took place at Nelson Mullins, and it was a great experience for attorneys and the students.
-We are in conversations with Street Law and clients to continue the program in South Carolina and/or expand to other cities, possibly including Boston in the Spring of 2014.
+We are in conversations with Street Law and clients to continue the program in South Carolina and/or expand to other cities, possibly including Boston in the spring of 2014.